Helped girls to take charge

 The solution:

-In Malawi, our teenage champions have turned their listening group into a radio broadcasts.
+In Malawi, our teenage champions have turned their listening group into radio broadcasts.
 This acts as a catalyst for addressing sexual education, rights, and reproductive health.

 Each episode tackles crucial topics like STIs, HIV/AIDS, cervical cancer, maternal health, and family planning methods.
 This format sparks meaningful discussions about these issues and empowers young women by educating them about their choices and the importance of utilizing available health services.